riskybacon/micrograd_cpp/README.md

 ## Pointerless API

-I wanted to create an API that was as close to the original micrograd API as possible, but in C++:
+I wanted the API to be as close to the original micrograd API as possible, but in C++:

 ```c++
 auto make_model() {